ZARazor91/Goalkicker_Downloader/README.md

 Also creates the book_storage folder in case the folder doesn't exists.

 [3] Select own folder <br />
-Allows you to select a folder into which the books will be downloaded.
+Allows you to select a folder into which the books will be downloaded. <br />
 If no folder is selected, the book_storage folder method is used.

 [0] Donate to GoalKicker <br />